 A programmed optimum shift point 5 speed automatic completes the package resulting in a “ light” ½ ton package that is hard to beat in inclimate weather conditions.

-Bear in mind that the Ridgeline is a small truck and doesn't deliver the anticipated economy of the Honda Accord or Civic.
-But, will easily carry 1000 lb while towing a 1500 lb trailer.
-Try that with your Civic.
+Although Ridgeline is a small truck and doesn't deliver the anticipated economy of the Honda Accord or Civic, it will easily carry 1000 lb while towing a 1500 lb trailer; try that with your Civic.
 None the less, the Honda Ridgeline does deliver an estimated average mpg 15/21 while performing the duties of a superior urban transformer.

 With a “ suggested start price” of $29,575.00, the Ridgeline may be a stylish car- truck-like alternative for those wanting the best of both worlds for $6,000 less than a comparably priced Chevrolet Silverado 4x4.